kuegi/defichain_maxi/ocean-client/README.md

 This fork can pick best APR dStock every X blocks
 - /defichain-maxi/setting/switch-pool-in-blocks = set intervall for switch in blocks

+Failsafe-Modus: take LPS token to LMToken, used for APR change on other aws region
+- /defichain-maxi/setting/failsafe set it to 1

 # Build & preparing for upload
 We recommend running it as a lambda on AWS. with reasonable settings (trigger every 10 minutes) you will even stay within the free tier of AWS.